 Nickel is a commodity that has drawn investor attention over the past few years.
 As with other materials used in manufacturing, nickel prices rose sharply coming out of the lockdowns from the COVID-19 pandemic.
-Over the past year, however, prices have trended lower as fears of an economic downturn have led investors to surmise that manufacturing will soon slow down and curb demand for the metal.
+In 2025, however, prices have trended lower, and nickel prices tumbled to a five-year low -- $14,150 per metric ton -- in early April.

 Nonetheless, its importance in various sectors of the global economy suggests that nickel mining stocks continue to be worth investigating for people with long-term investing horizons.